nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

 &nbsp;

-!!!tip "Keep emuMMC offline at all times"
+!!!danger "Keep emuMMC offline at all times"
     You should keep your emuMMC(emunand) offline (or with 90dns) at all times.
 Not doing this will likely result in a ban

 ### Instructions